 Decide Where to Go Tomorrow

 You’ve checked off your tasks for today, now you need to figure out where you’re going tomorrow and beyond.
 Sit down and determine what truly needs to be finished by the end of the year.
 Again, don’t try to cram in a bunch of assignments right now so that you can be “caught up,” but figure out how much you need to do each week, then break that up into daily assignments.
 Write out your lesson plans accordingly.
 Don’t forget to look at your family calendar and plan around any events, appointments, and the like.
 Add in a few buffer days, too, so that when something unexpected comes up, you aren’t completely thrown off schedule.
-Two tools that help me adapt and adjust are using the online My Well Planned Day planner and using erasable pens when I work in my paper planner.
-My Well Planned Day makes it easy to adjust our lesson plan schedule as needed, and writing plans in my paper planner using erasable pens means that I can adjust there too without my planner looking messy.
+Two tools that help me adapt and adjust are using Well Planned Gal’s Online Planner and using erasable pens when I work in my paper planner.
+The online planner makes it easy to adjust our lesson plan schedule as needed, and writing plans in my paper planner using erasable pens means that I can adjust there too without my planner looking messy.

 Take a Quick Look at Yesterday